mindspore-lab/mindcv/configs/vit/README.md

 - Recipe: Training recipe/configuration linked to a yaml config file.
 Use global url.
 - Download: url of the pretrained model weights.
 Use global url.
 -->

+Our reproduced model performance on ImageNet-1K is reported as follows.

 <div align="center">